Skip to content

 When the guidance for this credit in the Industrial Guidance is adopted, external loading dock areas need to be included as part of the assessable areas, even though they are not typically considered primary spaces.
 It is important to address glare reduction for external loading dock areas when many building occupants work at the loading dock.

-General DABv1 1/9/2021 17 - Sustainable Transport Sustainable Transport Prescriptive Pathway
+Sustainable Transport Performance Pathway must be Adopted in full for Industry in Regional Areas General DABv1 September 2021 17 - Sustainable Transport Sustainable Transport Prescriptive Pathway

-Project Specific DABv1, DABv1.1 1/7/2020 7 - Responsible Construction Practices Responsible Construction Practices
+Relocation/remodelling of Existing Carpark (Credit 7) Project Specific DABv1, DABv1.1 July 2020 7 - Responsible Construction Practices Responsible Construction Practices

 Where there are key functional requirements for the spaces which are more important than the acoustic separation between spaces, the credit may be achieved even when the sound insulation target is exceeded.
 Please submit a Technical Question to justify in this case in order to preclude these spaces from the assessment

-General DABv1 1/10/2019 2 - Commissioning and Tuning Independent Commissioning Agent
+ICA Independence General DABv1 October 2019 2 - Commissioning and Tuning Independent Commissioning Agent

 Providing all other requirements of the Commissioning and Tuning - Independent Commissioning Agent credit criterion is met, an Independent Commissioning Agent (ICA) can be considered independent if they report directly to the building owner or the owner's designated representative, even if they are paid by the contractor.